 Because the nervous system is directly wired into the adrenal glands, they respond instantly to any type of stress.
-And while we’re made to endure stressful conditions, everyone has their limits and that’s when adrenal fatigue can strike.
+And while we’re made to endure stressful conditions, everyone has their limits and that’s when symptoms can strike.

-The most common signs of adrenal fatigue include overwhelming fatigue, non-restorative sleep, intense sugar and caffeine cravings, and exercise intolerance (meaning it makes you feel worse and “hung over” after).
+The most common signs of HPA axis dysfunction include overwhelming fatigue, non-restorative sleep, intense sugar and caffeine cravings, and exercise intolerance (meaning it makes you feel worse and “hung over” after).

-One of the surest signs of adrenal fatigue is weight gain around the waist – this signifies an imbalance in the neuroendocrine system that controls adrenal hormones.
+One of the surest signs is weight gain around the waist – this signifies an imbalance in the neuroendocrine system that controls adrenal hormones.
 Both too much, and too little cortisol can contribute to fat storage around the waist.

-Athletes are commonly affected by adrenal fatigue.
-They may experience an elevated resting heart rate, weight gain around the waist and increased injuries like tendonitis, bursitis and more aches and pains because their bodies can no longer control the inflammation due to adrenal burnout.
+Athletes are some of the most often affected by HPA axis dysfunction.
+They may experience an elevated resting heart rate, weight gain around the waist and increased injuries like tendonitis, bursitis and more aches and pains because their bodies can no longer control the inflammation due to imbalance adrenal responses to those stressors.

 Adrenal B Complex to the Rescue!